who-blackbird/who-blackbird.github.io/contents/methylation.md

 ## Methylation - Comparison {#Methylation-Comparison}

 #### Compare the cytosines that have been identified to be modified or not modified

 Bisulphyte is nowadays commonly used to detect 5mC genome-wide.
-We can compare the results we got from the Nanopore methylation to the bisulphite doing:
+We can compare the results we got from the Nanopore methylation to the bisulphite doing.
+We could compare the score the softwares gave to the 5mC and the regions where they identified the modification.
+To compare the scores we could do:
 ```{}
 methylation/scripts/compare_met_score.R -d methylation/Met_deepsignal.tsv -n methylation/Met_frequency_nanopolish.tsv -b methylation/res/bisulfite.ENCFF835NTC.example.tsv -o methylation/methylation_score_comparison
 ```
-this script print out a table containing the methylation scores calculated for the different tools and a pdf comparing the methulation scores.
-The table should looks like:
+Please, feel free to open the script and look at what is it doing.
+This command prints out a table (i.e. `methylation_score_comparison.tsv`) and a pdf (i.e. `methylation_score_comparison.pdf`) comparing the methulation scores.
+The table list the scores given by every software/method.
+It should looks like:
 ```{}
 Index            Deepsignal_frequency  Bisulphite_frequency  Nanopolish_frequency
 chr20:5017505    0.88322896	           0.75	                 0.8